The Way of Peace

 Holiness alone is undying peace.
 Self-control leads to it, and the ever-increasing Light of Wisdom guides the pilgrim on his way.
 It is partaken of in a measure as soon as the path of virtue is entered upon, but it is only realized in its fullness when self disappears in the consummation of a stainless life.

-"This is peace, To conquer love of self and lust of life,
+"This is peace, To conquer love of self and

 To tear deep-rooted passion from the heart